fr3e1/30-2-notes/Math 30-2/Chapter 8/Lesson 4 - Applications of Sinusodial functions.md

 ## Vocabulary:
-sinusoidal function: Any periodic function whose graph has the same shape as that of or 𝑦 = 𝑠𝑖𝑛 𝑥 𝑦 = 𝑐𝑜𝑠 𝑥
+sinusoidal function: Any [[Periodic function]] whose graph has the same shape as that of or 𝑦 = 𝑠𝑖𝑛 𝑥 𝑦 = 𝑐𝑜𝑠 𝑥

 ## Analyzing a problem
 Students from Simone’s graduating class went on an exchange trip to China and rode the Star of Nanchang, one of the tallest Ferris wheels in the world.
 Simone graphed the sinusoidal function that represented the ride
 ![[Pasted image 20250922120450.png]]

-1. State the y-intercept.
+1. State the [[y-intercept]].
 What does this value represent in context of the situation? y = 2 beginning of the ride, rider gets on the ferris wheel 2m above the ground